xrootd/xrootd/docs/source/index.rst

 ``pyxrootd``: Python bindings for XRootD
 ========================================

-.. warning:: This documentation is still under construction, it is likely to
-             change.

 ``pyxrootd`` is a set of simple but pythonic bindings for `XRootD <http://xrootd.slac.stanford.edu>`_.
 It is designed to make it easy to interface with the XRootD client, by writing Python instead of having to write